 The island was just a short strip of white sand with some red mangroves.
 The island in the middle of the St Lucie River Inlet is sometimes known as Disappearing Island (amongst other names) for its vanishing trick during high tides.

-We parked ourselves here for about an hour searching for hermit crabs and jellyfish and enjoyed the abundance of bird life soaring across the pink skies.
+We parked ourselves here for about an hour searching for animals in their natural habitats, from hermit crabs and jellyfish as well as the abundance of bird life soaring across the pink skies.

 Then we sat down to watch the huge round orange orb of the full moon rise creating a staircase below it.
 It was by far one of the best moon rises I’ve ever seen.